 What are some tips to reduce name change costs?

-Consider financial assistance programs from charities, community legal aid, or opting for a DIY approach using free online resources to manage paperwork.
+Consider financial assistance programs from charities or community legal aid, or opt for a DIY approach using free online resources to manage paperwork.